20 Indoor Activities to Keep The Kids Busy During the Coronavirus Outbreak

 Is the sun going down?
 Make use of the darkness and any flashlights or candles and make shadows come alive on the walls!

 What might normally be a messy alternative to playing outdoors might now be your best option!
 Make any and everything from scratch and uses any colourful icing you have on hand to make your child’s inner artist come alive.
+Teach your child how to bake with these 5 easy steps.

 Have a contest to see who can draw the best picture of the dramatic storm outside, thunderclouds and muddy puddles and all.